CartoDB/documentation/app/content/analytics-toolbox-bigquery/sql-reference/transformations.md

 **Description**

-Calculate great circles routes as LineString or MultiLineString.
+Calculate great circle routes as LineString or MultiLineString.
 If the start and end points span the antimeridian, the resulting feature will be split into a MultiLineString.

 * `startPoint`: `GEOGRAPHY` source point feature.
 * `endPoint`: `GEOGRAPHY` destination point feature.